Danix002/Authentication-in-Flutter/README.md

-# EventsApp - Google and Auth0 Authentication
+Google and Auth0 Authentication

-This project demonstrates how users of **EventsApp**, an app designed to organize and manage events, are authenticated using Google.

-The database used for the app is **Supabase**, which handles both data storage and user authentication.
+**Note:** The database used for the app is **Supabase**, which handles both data storage and user authentication with Google.

 ## Authentication Details